 This large packet of amaretti biscuits is ideal for after dinner treats, or to crush and use in baking - perhaps to make a crumble, or crunchy topping for ice cream.
 The back of the packet includes a recipe for chestnut cream cups - like a creamy chestnut custard with crunchy crushed amaretti biscuits sprinkled over the top.

-Ingredients: sugar, apricot kernels 20%, egg white, almonds 1%, milk sugar and proteins, raising agent (sodium hydrogen carbonate), natural flavour.
-May contain traces of gluten and nuts (hazelnuts).
+Ingredients: sugar, apricot kernels 18%, egg white, almonds 1%, lactose and milk proteins, raising agent (sodium hydrogen carbonate), natural flavour.
+May contain traces of gluten, other nuts and sulphites.
+Allergens are listed in bold.

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.